manishkumarg/Quartic-DS-Solution/README.md

 __***Model Performance***__ <br>

 As model is Decision Tree classifier :<br>
        1. Time Complexity <br>
           Assuming the worst case Scenario **O(mnlogn)** , which is for every node n we wil test m feature.<br>
           We can have time complexity by putting m=25 and n=892816 <br>
        2. Execution Time <br>
-         The execution time can be calculated by importing timeit, which comes around 0.003561342499551756.
+          The execution time can be calculated by importing timeit, which comes around 0.003561342499551756.<br>

-If I had more time , I would like to go in depth of each variable and its relation with target through visulaizayon techniques.
+If I had more time , I would like to go in depth of each variable and its relation with target through visualization techniques.
 I would have explore why Derived attributes are having low statistical significance and weak correlation with the target field.
 Also I would have tried to reduce the number of features.